Rahul Singh (actor): Film & television

 In 2001, Singh made a strong debut in the film Zubeidaa winning him nomination for the best actor award.
 In 2006, Singh was seen in the starring role as in Randhir Singh in Kachchi Sadak.
 The story is part fiction part reality, penned by Rahul Singh himself.
 The story follows a boy named who grows up on the streets after his mother's failed marriage.
 He becomes involved in the liquor trade and gains enemies.
 Later, he is asked to help a politician in the elections against a liquor baron, but destiny has different plans for him.
 The film was incidentally the last acting role of veteran actor Amrish Puri.

 In 2009, he appeared in Madhur Bhandarkar's Jail in the role of a prisoner awaiting trial for murder, a character Bhandarkar wrote keeping Singh in mind.
 The positive response to the film helped him garner other major projects.
 Reflecting on his role, he stated, "Looking back at my career so far, I can say that though Zubeidaa won me nomination as the best actor and my best performance as an actor was in Kachchi Sadak, with Jail, the truth of my performance has gone up by many more degrees."
 He was seen in the role of radio jockey and voice over artiste Qureshi in Tere Bin Laden (2010) and its 2016 sequel.

 Singh played the lead role of Brij Bhushan Singh in the TV serial Sapno Ke Bhanwar Mein.
 As a recurring cast member in 1st season of 24: India, he played the character Vikrant Maharia.
 In 2012, he was chosen by Akshay Kumar to play the main antagonist Azad Reddy in Khildai 786.
 He portrays an extremely colorful antagonist whose character undergoes a transformation from being funny to ironical to serious to tragically comic and ultimately becomes an action-oriented figure.
 He appeared in Chandraprakash Dwivedi's movie Zed Plus (2014) playing the title role of a commando, and in John Abraham produced film, Satra Ko Shaadi Hai'.

 Rahul Singh received praise for his performance in the role of Pakistani naval commander Razaq Moh'd.
 Khan in the 2017 film The Ghazi Attack.
 For this role, he spent a week with the Indian Navy to familiarize himself with the marine environment.
 The actor also received praise from various individuals, including army and navy officers.

-Despite losing 18kg due to health issues, he continued playing the role of Aurangzeb in 2017 series Peshwa Bajirao.
+Despite losing 18 kg due to health issues, he continued playing the role of Aurangzeb in 2017 series Peshwa Bajirao.
 Despite the pain, Rahul stated he believes in the saying "the show must go on" and didn't want to say no to work.
 He mentioned that losing weight actually helped him portray the aged character of Aurangzeb.

 In 2021, Rahul joined the cast of the Ullu web series A Crime To Remember in the role of the investigator, a show inspired by a high-profile murder investigation.
 In 2023, he was cast in the Hindi fantasy drama series Fireflies: Parth Aur Jugnu.